-Although Taylor missed four days of training camp in a contract dispute, Cleveland wasted no time getting its first-round pick acclimated to the starting lineup.
-Taylor was lined up opposite fellow defensive tackle Ahtyba Rubin with Cleveland's No. 1 defense Thursday during the team’s morning walk-through.
+Despite missing four days of training camp in a contract dispute, Cleveland wasted no time getting its first-round pick acclimated to the starting lineup.
+Taylor was lined up opposite fellow defensive tackle Ahtyba Rubin with Cleveland's No. 1 defense Thursday during the team’s morning walkthrough.

 "I feel great just to be out there with the guys practicing and learning a new defense," Taylor said.
 "I've played in the 4-3 my whole college career.
 So it's not that hard."

 Taylor was the last rookie to sign in the AFC North.
 The Browns and Taylor’s representation bickered over the fourth year being guaranteed.
 Cleveland eventually relented.

 Taylor had weight issues in college but looks lean and in shape.
 He says he weighs 338 pounds, which is around his ideal playing weight.
 Rubin weighs 315 pounds, which makes for 653 pounds of beef in the front of Cleveland's defense.